synestize/synestizer/docs/README.md

 With the amount of Signals you choose, you can create the amount of composite Signals- columns to be edited.
 This output-values symbolized again by the green triangles in the upper-part are then used in the sound-settings-tab.

-SOUND-TAB
+# SOUND-TAB

-In the upper corner you find the Master Gain and the Tempo slider that need no more explaining.
+In the upper left corner you find the Master Gain and the Tempo slider.
 Also the Mute button mutes all instruments to 0 dB.
 The tempo generates the amount of impulses into the so called bubble chamber.

 The bubble chamber calculates the Midi-note (not midi CC) out depending on the settings you make it depending on.
 For instance the Signal Alfa can be an “impuls-maker” for the bubble chamber.
  3 “instruments” are related to the  bubble chamber as Voice 1, Voice 2 and Bass.
 Voice 1 and 2 are sample-based instruments.
 The samples are in the dropdown menu directly next to the mute button and in a future one can upload or sample the sample straight into this instrument. (user 1-4)